SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 ### Advices
 * Volume of pipes between tanks and pumps should be several hundred liters, at least 300.
 Small volume leads to bad mixing accuracy.
 * Mix buffer pipe volume shouldn't be big, otherwise system will work slow.
 100-150L are optimal.
-* If you feel that system overcorrects itself too much and furnace temperature behaves like sisusoid, try lowering the value on line 66 of PrePressurizing IC, default value is 48.
+* If you feel that system overcorrects itself too much and furnace temperature behaves like sisusoid, try lowering the value on line 64 of PrePressurizing IC, default value is 24.
+Also you can increase it if system undercorrects itself.
-* If the pipe between the mix pump and the furnace gets damaged from overpressure (theoretically it can happen if you have super high pressure in your tanks), decrease the value on line 85 of PrePressurizing IC, default value is 470000.
+* If the pipe between the mix pump and the furnace gets damaged from overpressure (theoretically it can happen if you have super high pressure in your tanks), decrease the value on line 85 of PrePressurizing IC, default value is 940000.
 * The system continuously adjusts pump settings, but changes in gas composition and temperature during the smelting process may lead to worse mixing accuracy.
 * Don't copy the code from sample world ICs.
 They may not contain all the latest improvements over the code in the repository.
 * You don't need to turn on all ICs, only the Main and Recipe ones.